 Many newer systems are built with variable-speed compressors and smart thermostats that allow your AC to operate at lower speeds for longer periods.
 This extended runtime gives the system more time to extract moisture from the air, resulting in better humidity control without overcooling your home.
 Some systems even pair with dedicated dehumidifiers for optimal indoor conditions.

-Maintaining ideal humidity levels—typically between 40-60%—helps you feel cooler at higher temperatures and reduces the workload on your AC system, which translates to lower energy bills and a more comfortable indoor environment.
+Maintaining ideal humidity levels—typically between 40-60%—helps you feel cooler at higher temperatures and reduces the workload on your AC system, which translates to lower energy bills and better comfort.

 Older HVAC systems typically offer a one-size-fits-all approach to cooling, but that doesn’t suit every household.
 Modern systems allow for zoning, a feature that divides your home into separate temperature-controlled areas.

 With zoning, you can set the living room to a cooler temperature during the day, keep the bedrooms cooler at night, or avoid wasting energy on rarely used spaces.
-Not only does this give every member of the family the temperature they prefer, but it also increases your home’s energy efficiency by reducing unnecessary cooling.
+Not only does this give every member of the family the temperature they prefer, but it also improves efficiency while cutting cooling costs by reducing unnecessary cooling.

 Zoning is particularly beneficial in Florida homes with open floor plans, multiple stories, or large glass windows that let in extra heat during the day.

 No matter how advanced your AC system is, regular maintenance is essential to keep it operating at its best.
-In Florida, where systems often run year-round, bi-annual tune-ups are highly recommended.
+In Florida, where systems often run year-round, routine AC tune-ups twice a year are highly recommended.
 A proper maintenance visit includes:

 - Cleaning coils and filters